 You almost certainly know your Sun sign, zodiac sign and star sign, right?
 All those terms mean the same thing – the zodiac sign the Sun was traveling through on the date of your birth.
 It’s easy to figure out as the dates are widely known.

-But there’s another crucial part to your astrological identity – one which you can’t figure out from a handy list of dates: your Ascendant Sign.
+But there’s another crucial part to your astrological identity – one which you can’t figure out from a handy list of dates: your Ascendant Sign also known as the Rising Sign.

 What is An Ascendant Sign in Astrology?